wangkuiyi/gocopycat/README.md

 1. To change some types and functions, we replace the above inheritances.

-## Tool
+## The Solution

 To generate the boilerplate code in step 1., I wrote this tool `gocopycat`.
 It takes a directory in the `$GOPATH` directory hierarchy, which usually defines one or more Go packages, and an optional package name, from the command-line options.

 Then, it calls Go parser to retrieve global declarations of types and functions, and generate the above boilerplate code.
 In particular, for each input file in the source directory, it produces a counterpart file in the specified output directory.